PingjunChen/tissueloc/docs/about.rst

 2. Locate tissue regions through a series of image processing procedures.

 This whole slide tissue localization is entirely based on basic image processing algorithms, which is extremely fast and could act as a preprocessing step for whole slide image automatic analysis.
+The parameters used in the processing may need to change according to specific application.